 For soundbars to achieve the magic of surround sound, they must rely on the shape of your room, sophisticated digital signal processing, and psychoacoustics.
 Consequently, your mileage may vary.
 Some rooms will be more conducive to a good surround-sound experience than others.
 Some soundbars eschew this artificial processing and offer you the option of adding surround speakers, often wireless ones, to deliver a true 5.1-surround sound.

-Do I need an A/V Receiver?
+Do I need an A/V Receiver with a soundbar?

 A passive soundbar relies on the amplifier in an A/V receiver, just like a traditional loudspeaker.
 You connect the audio output from your TV (along with your Blu-ray player, media-streamer, and other components) to the A/V receiver’s inputs and the passive soundbar to the A/V receiver’s loudspeaker connections.
 The A/V receiver amplifies the signal and sends it to the speaker.
-Onkyo

 Soundbar features you should look for